Create a declarative agent

 5. Wait for the response.
 Notice how the response starts with the text “Thank you for your question!” following the guidance you provided in the agent’s instructions.

 6. To exit the in-context experience, select the (X) in the status message.
-Notice the status message is removed and a message is displayed in the chat window that indicates that you’re no longer chatting with the agent.
+Notice the status message is removed and a message is displayed in the chat window that indicates that you’re no longer chatting with the Product Support agent.
+You are able to continue the conversation directly with Copilot.

 Screenshot of Microsoft Edge showing Microsoft 365 Copilot.
 The cross icon in the agent status message is highlighted.